zbw/stwfsapy/Readme.md

 In addition, a classifier is trained to score the matched occurrences of the concepts.

 ## Data Requirements
-The construction for the automaton requires a SKOS thesaurus represented as a `rdflib` `Graph`.
+The construction of the automaton requires a SKOS thesaurus represented as a `rdflib` `Graph`.
 Concepts should be related to labels by `skos:prefLabel` or `skos:altLabel`.
 Concepts have to be identifiable by `rdf:type`.
 The training of the predictor requires labeled text.